Jonathan2251/lbt/source/lib.rst

 Compiler-rt
 -------------

+For some brar-metal or embedded application, the C code doesn't need the file and high-level IO in libc.
+Libm provides a lots of functions to support software floating point beyond basic operations [#math]_ .
+Libc provides file, high-level IO functions and basic float functions [#clib]_ .

+Compiler-rt/lib/builtins provides basic operations such as +, -, \*, /, ... on
+type of float or double.
+Cpu0 hires Compiler-rt/lib/builtins and the tiny single module printf-stdarg.c
+[#printf-stdarg]_ at this point.
 Directory exlib/libsoftfloat/compiler-rt-12.x/builtins is a symbolic link to llvm-project/compiler-rt/lib/builtins which is the floating point library from compiler-rt [#compiler-rt]_.
 The compiler-rt/lib/builtins is a